nmchaves/tissue-specific-expression/README.md

 ## Structure

-`/data`: includes metadata for the processed scripts and example datasets such as tissue; full datasets are stored on the server
+`/data`: includes metadata of processed data and example datasets; full datasets are stored on the server

 `/preprocessing`: includes python scripts that used to process the expression data downloaded from [GTEx](http://www.gtexportal.org/home/datasets)